-If you specify a location through the diagnosticServers configuration parameter, or through the Diagnostics server item on the phone's Diagnostics menu, log files are uploaded to that location. (see .)
-For information about how to specify a diagnostic server from a phone, see Configuring a Diagnostic Server from the Phone Interface.)
+If you specify a location through the diagnosticServers configuration parameter, or through the Diagnostics server item on the phone's Diagnostics menu, log files are uploaded to that location. (see Table 24: Configuration Parameters on page 98.)
+For information about how to specify a diagnostic server from a phone, see Configuring a Diagnostic Server from the Phone Interface on page 114.)